Icy-Monster/Luau-Tips/README.md

 Rest of the code
 ```

-The syntax for defining a variables type is:
+The syntax for defining a variable type is:
 ```lua
 local MyNumber: Number = 0
 ```